vlatan/pc-backup/README.md

 PC Backup is a sort of **DIY Google Drive/Dropbox** that synchronizes specified folders from your PC to an S3 bucket in a specified intervals via cronjob.
-It basically computes an index of files along with their timestaps for each folder you want to backup/sync and if there are any changes an `aws s3 sync` command is issued.
+It basically computes an index of files along with their timestamps and if there are any changes from the previous state it deletes/uploads files from/to the S3 bucket accordingly.
+It can do this in two ways: via **AWS CLI** or **AWS SDK**.

 ### Prerequisites